ErickOF/ErickOF/README.md

 I'm interested in Embedded Systems, Machine Learning and Data Science stuff.
 You can see my skills in [coderanks.io](https://profile.codersrank.io/user/erickof) or [Linkedin](https://www.linkedin.com/in/erickobregonf/).

+### **About myself:**
+* I love to learn about anything (physics, maths, chemistry, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊
+* I'm trying to write my own [blog](erickof.medium.com) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
+* My native language is Spanish, but I'm learning English and French (German...
+German is in stand by or something like that 😂).

 <details>
   <summary>:zap: GitHub Stats</summary>
   <img src="https://github-readme-stats.vercel.app/api?username=ErickOF&&show_icons=true&theme=algolia&bg_color=DEG,000000,151515,101015&icon_color=155085&title_color=155099&count_private=true">